-All Celebration Saunas are shipped FREE in the Continental USA with FREE Lift Gate service a $400-$600 value.
-Standard procedure is to ship your infrared sauna within 24 – 48 hours of receiving your order and payment authorization.
+All Celebration Saunas are shipped FREE in the Continental USA with FREE Lift Gate service at a $400-$600 value.
+The standard procedure is to ship your infrared sauna within 24 – 48 hours of receiving your order and payment authorization.
 You may schedule your sauna to arrive anytime after the standard 7-14 day delivery schedule.
-The delivery truck will be equipped with a lift gate and pallet jack to facilitate pallet removal for a curbside delivery.
+The delivery truck will be equipped with a lift gate and pallet jack to facilitate pallet removal for curbside delivery.

-Celebration Saunas uses state of the art packaging to ensure safe arrival of your sauna.
-Your sauna will arrive in 1-5 boxes shrinkwrapped, strapped and palletized to protect the sauna from freight damage.
+Celebration Saunas uses state-of-the-art packaging to ensure the safe arrival of your sauna.
+Your sauna will arrive in 1-5 boxes shrink-wrapped, strapped, and palletized to protect the sauna from freight damage.
 It is important to know how your sauna is shipped.
 If your sauna is stacked or not on a pallet you can expect damage at delivery.